uo-ec607/lectures/08-regression/08-regression.md

 ![](08-regression_files/figure-html/fe_mods_compared-1.png)<!-- -->

 FWIW, we'd normally expect our standard errors to blow up with clustering.
 Here that effect appears to be outweighed by the increased precision brought on by additional fixed effects.
 Still, I wouldn't put too much thought into it.
-Our clustering probably doesn't make much sense and was just used to demonstrate the package syntax.
+Our clustering choice doesn't make much sense and I really just trying to demonstrate the package syntax.

 #### Aside on standard errors